 In her honour, the 5th of September was instituted as the International Day of the Indigenous Women since 1983.

 In spite of my ignorance of the details of Sisa’s life and death, I was moved to tears as I stood on the front steps of the Cathedral and watched the commemoration and the parade of delegates from various communities from the Altiplano and the Yungas.

 The Aymara and Quechua campesinas there were certainly not members of Bolivia’s privileged class and yet in their faces I read a resilience and a determination.
 And also a dignity and a pride in who they were and of those who had come before them.
 Prominently displayed was the Aymara flag, the Wiphala.

 One significant change thanks to Evo Morales is the greater recognition of the place of Bolivia’s indigenous people.
 I was half-expecting him to come walking out of the Palace down the corridor pictured above to join the crowd in the Plaza Murillo!

 You may not get to be there for the same event I did on my second visit to the Plaza Murillo, but you can be sure to leave with your own positive memories.
 It is definitely worth an hour of your time.

 Nearby are the National Art Museum (under renovation when I was there) and the Museo Nacional de Etnografia y Folklore.
-The 90 minutes I spent there were another highlight of my stay in la Paz.
+The 90 minutes I spent there was another highlight of my stay in La Paz.
 Click on the title to see some trip advisor reviews.
 (It scores a 4.5/5.)